Customization APIs

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Tag Delete method includes the following elements:

 Custom Dimension API

-Note: Users whose level is Member have access only to the GET methods of this API.
+Note: Member-level users only have access to the GET methods of this API.

-The Custom Dimension API enables programmatic management of your company's custom dimensions in Kentik.
-The methods available to manage custom dimensions are covered in the following topics:
+The Custom Dimension API allows for programmatic management of your organization's custom dimensions in Kentik.
+The available methods are covered in the following topics:

 Notes: